Ellen Clara Sabin: College president

 News of Sabin's success in Portland reached Sabra Warner Lewis, an acquaintance of Sabin's back in Wisconsin.
 Although she had always specialized in elementary education, Sabin was contacted by Lewis’s brother, a trustee of a "small backwoods college in Wisconsin" known as Downer College for Women in Fox Lake, Wisconsin.
 Downer was in need of someone to take over the school's presidency.
 Even though Downer offered her twice the salary they had paid to any previous president, it was still substantially less than she was making in Portland.
 So when Sabin decided to accept the position of college president, she took a major decrease in pay.

 After accepting the position of president in 1890, Sabin spent the next thirty years leading the Downer College and its successor institution.
 In 1895, Downer College merged with Milwaukee College, becoming Milwaukee-Downer College.
 Sabin continued as president of the new institution.

 For many years, Milwaukee-Downer was one of the few colleges in Wisconsin that admitted women.
 To ensure women students got a quality education, Sabin developed a curriculum that taught women a wide range of practical subjects.
 She was quoted in 1895 saying, "A strong course of study will be provided, which will be equivalent in work to any of the leading female colleges in the country.
 Greek, Latin, French, and German will be taught."
 She also put emphasis on history and literature; however, mathematics was not a priority.
 Over the years, Sabin continued to introduce progressive and practical classes that were rarely offered to women, including physical education classes, despite the old fear the women were "too fragile" for such courses.
 Sabin was firm in setting goals for the women and strict courses so they could advance to their careers as rapidly, but also as well-prepared, as possible.
 She was an active part of the students lives, she would sit in on multiple classes to observe the teachings.
 Sabin was also known to "personally review each student’s program of study."
 Sabin was known to be strict towards her students but they recognized that it was out of concern for their education.
 She was regarded as being able to "scould beautifully."

 While Sabin never graduated from college, she was awarded three honorary degrees from University of Wisconsin–Madison, Beloit College, and Grinnell College.
 She was also helped organize the Wisconsin Federation of Women's Clubs in 1896.
 That organization served as an important source of funding for many women's educational programs.

-Sabin remained president of Milwaukee-Downer College until 1921.
+Sabin remained president of Milwaukee-Downer College until 1921, when she was succeeded by Lucia Russell Briggs.
 She was then honored as president emerita from 1921 to 1949.
 After she retired, Sabin moved to Madison.
 She died there on February 3, 1949.